-Morro Bay State Park offer a variety of things to do outdoors.
+Morro Bay State Park offers a variety of things to do outdoors near the heart of the city.
 Popular activities here include hiking, bird-watching, mountain biking, and renting a canoe or kayak to paddle on the water.
-The marina and hiking trails of Morro Bay State Park are easily accessible from the city with a short bike ride or drive.
 A public 18-hole golf course is also operated by the state park, including sweeping views of the bay and the ocean beyond.

-The Morro Bay State Park Campground is located close to the marina, providing over 130 sites accommodating both tents and recreational vehicles.
+The Morro Bay State Park Campground is located close to the marina, with over 130 sites accommodating both tents and recreational vehicles.
 Coin-operated showers and flushing toilets are throughout the campground.
-A popular hike leads directly from the upper section of the campground, and interested trekkers looking to get to the top of Black Hill can expect great ocean views and a stunning sunset opportunity.
+Black Hill is a popular hike leading directly from the upper section of the campground, where interested trekkers climb to one of the best views of Morro Bay and Morro Rock in the region.

-The state park's Museum of Natural History can also be easily accessed from the campground.
+The state park's Museum of Natural History is also easily accessible from the campground.
 Perched atop White's Point within the park, with a stunning view of the bay and nearby Morro Rock, this education center strives to connect visitors to the surrounding natural world.
-Near the Museum of Natural History, and detailed by the facility, a heron and cormorant rookery makes for excellent bird-watching.
+Near the Museum of Natural History, and detailed by the facility, a heron and cormorant rookery make for excellent bird-watching.

 Address: 60 State Park Road, Morro Bay, California

 Official site: http://www.parks.ca.gov/?page_id=594

 No matter what brings visitors to Morro Bay, they all tend to gravitate toward Morro Rock Beach.
 That's because this city beach is right at the base of Morro Rock, on its north side.
 It's hard to not want to get closer to this massive offshore volcanic plug, and the beach itself is wide and inviting and a perfect place to appreciate the ocean.